theChad/ThinkPython/README.md

 Think Python
 ====

-Exercises in the Think Python 2e.
+Exercises in the Think Python 2nd Edition, by Allen B. Downey.